dstr89/building-management-api/README.md

 ## About

-A simple CRUD REST application in Spring using JWT built as an example to test Spring Boot features.
+A simple CRUD REST application in Spring using JWT and Spring Security.
+Built as an example to test Spring Boot features.

 ## API usage